cfrancoeur/cfrancoeur.github.io/about.md

 ## Non-research related interests!
 In my free time, I enjoy reading (especially scifi/fantasy), hiking, biking, eating, and playing video games.

-My favorite author is [Octavia Butler](http://octaviabutler.org/).
-I can't really choose my favorite book, but here are the top three: Parable of the Sower, Parable of the Talents, and Lilith's Brood (technically three books).
-I recommend any book by Octavia Butler.
+My favorite authors are [Octavia Butler](http://octaviabutler.org/) and Ursula K. LeGuin.
+I really recommend any book by either of these authors, but I especially enjoyed Octavia Butler's *Parable of the Sower* and Ursula LeGuin's *The Left Hand of Darkness*.

 One of my life goals is to visit all the National Parks in the United States.
 So far my favorite one has to be Crater Lake, OR!